robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `run_keyword` `support free named arguments`__ or not.

 .. note:: Support to specify arguments as tuples like `('name', 'default')`
           is new in Robot Framework 3.2.
+Support for positional only arguments in dynamic library API is new in Robot Framework 6.1.

 __ `Free named arguments with dynamic libraries`_
 __ `Named-only arguments with dynamic libraries`_